1. Alternative Dispute Resolution (ADR)

 To become a defense attorney, a person will need to obtain a law degree as well as pass certain examinations.
 It usually takes at least five years to become a lawyer, and more than eight years to establish oneself as a defense attorney in the legal industry.
 The average salary of a defense attorney depends on how many cases the professional handles as well as his or her area of specialty.

 Judges are legal professionals that are the head of cases in federal, state, and local courts.
 They govern the acceptability of all types of evidence, oversee witness testimonies, and resolve conflicts among opposing sides of attorneys.
 They use their advanced understanding of the law to carry out and implement laws and rules.
 Judges strive to ensure all proceedings safeguard the legal rights of all individuals.
 Judges commonly hold pretrial hearings to determine if the case needs to go to trial.
-Besides courtrooms, judges work in their chambers conducting research, reviewing cases and legal documents, and meet with lawyers.
+Besides courtrooms, judges work in their chambers conducting research, reviewing cases and legal documents, and meeting with lawyers.

 Judges must have a degree in law and significant experience in the legal field.
 Some states enable people who are not licensed lawyers to work as administrative judges, but trial judges at all levels must be lawyers.